dar5hak/dar5hak.github.io/content/blog/life-with-low-end-hardware.md

 ## Desktop (2007–2015)

 This one had a CRT monitor, a single-core AMD Sempron processor, an 80 GB hard drive and 256 MB of RAM, later upgraded to 1.25 GB.
-It was my high school machine and my father's occasional taxation machine.
+It was my high school machine and my father’s occasional taxation machine.

 It came with Windows XP, which I later replaced with various Linux distributions.